The Pandemic’s Impact on Plastic Surgery

 This increase in demand is due at least in part to what the AAFPRS dubs the “Zoom Effect.”

-“Because so many more people are working remotely now than ever before—and are doing so with video conferencing platforms like Zoom and Skype—they are spending more time staring at themselves on a screen,” says Dr. Jacono.
-“This forces us to view ourselves in new and often unflattering ways, and it becomes impossible not to hyper-fixate on imperfections that we wouldn’t otherwise notice in everyday life.
-To make matters worse, poor in-room lighting and awkward camera angles can actually accentuate and distort certain facial features.”
+“Because so many more people are working remotely now than ever before—and are using video conferencing platforms like Zoom and Skype—they’re more time staring at themselves,” says Dr. Jacono.
+“This forces us to view ourselves in new and often unflattering ways.
+It becomes impossible not to hyper-fixate on imperfections that we wouldn’t otherwise notice in everyday life.
+To make matters worse, poor in-room lighting and awkward camera angles accentuate and distort certain facial features.”

-Another intriguing reason that facial plastic surgery has become more popular is the rise of telemedicine—in other words, patients speaking to their doctors with the aid of technology, like tablets, smartphones, and home computers.
-Thanks to these devices of convenience, clients are able to explore the world of elective procedures from the comfort of their own homes and without the added anxiety of visiting a doctor’s office.
+Another intriguing reason that facial plastic surgery has become more popular is the rise of telemedicine: patients speaking to their doctors with tablets, smartphones, and home computers.
+Thanks to these convenient devices, clients are able to explore the world of elective procedures from the comfort of their own homes.
+There is no need for the added anxiety of visiting a doctor’s office.

-If these changes weren’t enough, 96% of the surveyed AAFPRS members said that not having to miss work during recovery served as a significant influence on patients’ decision to undergo facial plastic surgery during the pandemic.
+If these changes weren’t enough, 96% of the surveyed AAFPRS members said that not having to miss work during recovery served as a significant influence on patients’ decision to undergo plastic surgery.

 “Because COVID-19 has rendered going into the office obsolete, people aren’t as worried about hiding the immediate results of surgery,” continues Dr. Jacono.
-“During the worst of the pandemic, so many of my patients explained that they had previously been afraid to get cosmetic surgery because they were worried about how their peers and coworkers would react.
+“During the worst of the pandemic, so many of my patients explained that they had previously been afraid to get cosmetic surgery.
+They were worried about how their peers and coworkers would react.
 In a way, the pandemic was a blessing for their self-confidence.”

 Spending More on Looking Better

-Travel, shopping, and eating out were among COVID’s first economic victims; in the wake of worldwide shutdowns, countless small and large businesses have closed their doors to the public, leaving millions without ready access to some of their choicest pleasures.
+Travel, shopping, and eating out were among COVID’s first economic victims.
+In the wake of worldwide shutdowns, countless small and large businesses closed their doors to the public, leaving millions without access to simple pleasures.

 On the bright side, this has left some people with thicker wallets.

-This extra discretionary income, coupled with much less time out in public, has created the perfect opportunity for people to undergo elective cosmetic surgery—and surgery almost exclusively.
+This extra discretionary income, coupled with less time out in public, has created the perfect opportunity for people to undergo elective cosmetic surgery.
 According to the AAFPRS, while the demand for cosmetic surgical procedures has increased during the pandemic, the demand for temporary solutions, like dermal fillers, has actually decreased.

-“In my view, this fall in dermal filler demand is due to the increasing awareness that you can’t knock more than four or five years off your appearance with filler,” says Dr. Jacono.
+“This fall in dermal filler demand is due to the awareness that you can’t knock more than four or five years off your appearance with filler,” says Dr. Jacono.
 “Discerning patients are seeking more permanent solutions to facial aging, and the pandemic has offered an under-the-radar recovery period for surgery.”

 Ultimately, it’s reassuring that these shifts are occurring right now.
 Why wait to take the surgical plunge when this is the perfect time to look your best?